• Home

 My married life can also be measured in words and stories.
 My husband, Jim DeFelice and I met in the newspaper business.
 Soon after, he began to write books, becoming a New York Times Bestselling author.
 After retiring from the newspaper business, I became his editorial assistant and researcher.
 I also started a little side business called Debra S. Novel Services, helping other writers edit and revise their fiction and nonfiction.
 I joined several writers groups, and gave a couple of writing workshops.

-In all that time, I kept writing novels -- historical romance, contemporary women's novels -- but none were published.
-Until now.
+In all that time, I kept writing novels -- historical romance, contemporary women's novels -- but none were published until recently.
+So I came to think of myself as the Late Blooming Author.

-My first novel, State of Innocence, a domestic thriller that I co-authored with Australian writer S.K.
-Mason, will be published in July of 2021 with Melange Press, an online publisher.
-It's a new chapter for me, with, I hope, more stories to come.
+My first novel, State of Innocence, a domestic thriller co-authored with Australian writer S.K.
+Mason, was published in July of 2021 with Melange Press, an online publisher.

 Writing can be a lonely business.